Open Call Q&A

 Please apply through the NJRC’s application system on this website.

-Can I apply from overseas?
+Is it possible to apply from overseas?

 Letter of acceptance and registration of joint research participants